mozilla/extension-workshop/src/content/documentation/themes/using-the-amo-theme-generator.md

 You will need to be logged in to your Firefox Account to access the Theme Generator.
 :::

-If you would like to publish your theme on [addons.mozilla.org](https://addons.mozilla.org) (AMO), begin by going to the [listed Theme Generator page](https://addons.mozilla.org/developers/addon/submit/wizard-listed).
+If you would like to publish your theme on [addons.mozilla.org](https://addons.mozilla.org?utm_source=extensionworkshop.com&utm_medium=referral&utm_content=using-amo-generator) (AMO), begin by going to the [listed Theme Generator page](https://addons.mozilla.org/developers/addon/submit/wizard-listed?utm_source=extensionworkshop.com&utm_medium=referral&utm_content=using-amo-generator).

-Otherwise, if you prefer to self-distribute your theme, go to the [unlisted Theme Generator Page](https://addons.mozilla.org/developers/addon/submit/wizard-unlisted).
+Otherwise, if you prefer to self-distribute your theme, go to the [unlisted Theme Generator Page](https://addons.mozilla.org/developers/addon/submit/wizard-unlisted?utm_source=extensionworkshop.com&utm_medium=referral&utm_content=using-amo-generator).
 For more information on distribution, visit [Signing and distributing your add-on](/documentation/publish/signing-and-distribution-overview/).

 ::: note
-You can create a more elaborate theme, for example a theme that uses multiple images, by creating a Static Theme.
-To get started with Static Themes, take a look at: [Theme concepts](https://developer.mozilla.org/docs/Mozilla/Add-ons/Themes/Theme_concepts).
+You can create a more elaborate theme, for example a theme that uses multiple images, by coding a static theme.
+Take a look at the [Static themes](/documentation/themes/static-themes/) article to get started.
 :::

 To use the AMO theme generator, fill out the form with information for your new theme.